klutz4/jammming/README.md

 - Users can create a custom playlist and export it to their personal Spotify account.

 ## Future Work
+- Add section to show who is logged in.
 - Add media queries for use on smaller screens (currently works best on desktop).
 - Improve responsive design.
 - Add more search options